-Self-esteem helps people to feel they can develop their own skills and contribute to their community.
-It enables them to try new things without too much fear of failing, to reach out and make friends, and to manage problems they are likely to meet along the way.
+Self-esteem helps people feel they can develop their own skills and contribute to their community.
+It enables them to try new things without fear of failing, to reach out and make friends, and to manage problems they are likely to meet along the way.

 - Look after your body

-- Practice self-acceptance: Accept what you can’t change, and also what you can.
+- Practice self-acceptance: accept what you can’t change, and also what you can value.

 - Please set yourself up to be comfortable

 - Ensure you can't hear the phone if it rings

 - Wear comfortable clothing and choose a time when you are unlikely to be disturbed.